-Snowdon and Cadair Idris by foot, bike and bus
+Snowdon and Cadair Idris beckon, where foot, bike, and bus lead to adventure.

 It was Friday afternoon and it looked like there was another great weekend on the cards.
 I didn’t have a plan, Nick had said that he would be around during the weekend but in the back of my mind I guess I really wanted to get back into the mountains and do something that at the end of the year I could say. that’s what I did this year.